 Gerhard Schmid: Growth will continue.
 We expect rates in the double-digit percentage range.
 The investments and acquisitions of the past months present a huge opportunity, because we can now show that we are a chemical company capable of operating a large part of our business on a biotechnological basis with renewable raw materials over the long term.

 Tomorrow's Medicines

-a

-| World-class production:

-Wacker Biotech GmbH

-produces active proteins for

-pharmaceuticals in Jena,

-Halle and Amsterdam.
+а World-class production: Wacker Biotech GmbH produces active proteins for pharmaceuticals in Jena, Halle and Amsterdam.

-Dr. Susanne Leonhartsberger has been responsible for WACKER's biologics business since 2017.
+Dr. Susanne Leonhartsberger has been responsible for biologics business at WACKER since 2017.